The story behind the publication—and the journey that continues to shape it.

 About Me

 Over time I became part of that culture: supporting artists, showing up for musicians, helping tend shared spaces that feel like they matter.
-My own creative practice — photography, writing, curation grew out of that long involvement.
+My own creative practice — photography, writing and curation grew out of that long involvement.

-Through Owl’s Eye is my way of sharing what I’ve seen, loved, and kept returning to.
+Through Owl’s Eye became my way of sharing what I’ve seen, loved, and kept returning to.

 You can see my in-world photography on Flickr.

-Community sits at the heart of everything I do here and it’s where Second Life culture actually lives.
+Community sits at the heart of everything I do, because it’s where Second Life’s culture truly lives.

 These aren’t projects.
 They’re places where art, music, and genuine human connection are practiced over time.
 A part of the living culture this site exists to document.